 As is often the case in a small city, Hico doesn't have a public transportation system that people use for their commute.

-The citizens of Hico are slightly less educated than the national average of 21.84% for the average city or town: 13.92% of adults in Hico have a bachelor's degree or advanced degree
+The percentage of adults in Hico with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.00% of adults in Hico have a bachelor's degree or advanced degree.

-The per capita income in Hico in 2010 was $19,282, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $77,128 for a family of four.
+The per capita income in Hico in 2010 was $20,587, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,348 for a family of four.

+Hico is a somewhat ethnically-diverse city.
 The people who call Hico home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hico residents report their race to be White, followed by Black or African-American.
+The greatest number of Hico residents report their race to be White, followed by Native American.
 Hico also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.58% of the city’s residents.
-Important ancestries of people in Hico include German, English, French , and Dutch.
+People of Hispanic or Latino origin account for 11.72% of the city’s residents.
+Important ancestries of people in Hico include Irish, English, Dutch, and Scottish.

 The most common language spoken in Hico is English.
 Other important languages spoken here include Spanish and Vietnamese.